Trust Fund Page (Home) |

 Thank you for your interest in applying to the Small Grants Facility.
 Unfortunately, the application period for the 2011 SGF has closed.
 Please return to the Trust Fund website, as we will announce more information on this call for proposals as it becomes available.

 Other Funding Sources

-The UN Voluntary Fund on Contemporary Forms of Slavery, which is run by the Office of the High Commissioner for Human Rights, has recently announced its call for applications for 2012 disbursements of funding.
+The UN Voluntary Fund on Contemporary Forms of Slavery is run by the Office of the High Commissioner for Human Rights.
 More information on this fund can be found here.